SeaQL/sea-orm/README.md

 <img src="https://raw.githubusercontent.com/SeaQL/sea-orm/master/examples/seaography_example/Seaography%20example.png"/>

-## 🖥️ SeaORM Pro: Effortless Admin Panel
+## 🖥️ SeaORM Pro: Professional Admin Panel

 [SeaORM Pro](https://www.sea-ql.org/sea-orm-pro/) is an admin panel solution allowing you to quickly and easily launch an admin panel for your application - frontend development skills not required, but certainly nice to have!